 Our Senior Team

-Alice Healy– Interim Coordinator
+Alice Healy– Editor and Illustrations Coordinator

-Alice is a third year English Literature and History student and interim Co-ordinator for the John’s Chronicle.
+Alice is a third year English Literature and History student and Co-ordinator for the John’s Chronicle.
 She enjoys reading, painting and sewing, and will likely be doing any of those with a cup of tea in hand.
 In her spare time Alice also enjoys playing college squash and football, both of which give her a break from writing essays!

 Clarissa Wemple – Life in John’s Editor